nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

    into the `ExpenditureList`.
 4. The `AddCommand.addExpenditure()` object prints a list to show the user what it has saved.
 5. The `AddCommand.addExpenditure()` returns to `AddCommand`.

+#### Add Income Command
+MindMyMoney allow users to track their sources of income.
+A user can add a new income through the `AddCommand.addCreditCard()` command by specifying the credit card name, cash back, card limit and balance.

 #### AddCommand Design Considerations
 Aspect: How to ask user for the fields of input.